Keeping Odor Away: 7 Easy Ways to Keep Your Apartment Fresh

 Start by Cleaning Everything

 There’s no way around this one, we’re afraid.
 You’re going to have to clean everything before you can make it smell good.
 Most air fresheners, candles and reed diffusers have their own strong scent, which can overpower stale smells, but not remove them.
 You might even need to vacuum dirt and crumbs before they cause other problems.
+Nice plants might cover up problems for a little while with floral scents and a green look, but eventually you will need to clean.

 The only sure-fire way of removing bad smells for good is to actually remove them by cleaning.
 Pick up some rubber gloves and scrubbing pads, and get to work.